nlemoine/wp-cli-fixtures/README.md

 #### `termId($args)`

-Returns an random existing term ID.
+Returns a random existing term ID.
 `$args` is optional and can take any arguments from [`get_terms`](https://developer.wordpress.org/reference/functions/get_terms/#parameters)

 Example: